Canop/miaou/plugins/pingme/README.md

 * when the ping must be thrown
 * an optional text to display with the ping

+If the command starts with "every" or "chaque", you'll get a "repeat" button on notifications.

 The command is versatile enough to accept several ways to set the date:

 	!!pingme 14h25 meeting